brew tap adds more repositories to the list of formulae that brew tracks, updates,

 but it means that you must install it explicitly by default.

-If you would like to prioritize a tap over homebrew/core
+If you would like to prioritize a tap over homebrew/core, you can use

 to use by searching in the following order: